whokilleddb/HelloWorldDriver/README.md

 ## Compiling

-We can easily compile the code using Visual Studio.
+We can easily compile the code using Visual Studio build options.
+Sticking to debug builds for now, we should have two files at the end of the build:
+-  HelloWorldDriver.pdb : The Debug symbols for the driver
+-  HelloWorldDriver.sys : The actual driver

+Copy these over to the target machine where we would be testing the driver and follow along.